seanbreckenridge/mpv-sockets/README.md

 ## Daemon

-I run `mpv-history-daemon` in the background, which communicates with the sockets at `/tmp/mpvsockets`, to get fileinfo, metadata, and whenever I play/pause/skip anything playing in mpv.
+I run [`mpv-history-daemon`](https://github.com/seanbreckenridge/mpv-history-daemon) in the background, which communicates with the sockets at `/tmp/mpvsockets`, to get fileinfo, metadata, and whenever I play/pause/skip anything playing in mpv.
 That lets me create a history and do statistics on which songs/videos I listen to often.
-See [here](./DAEMON.md) for more info on that.